corruptbear/my_sdge/README.md

 Some plans are advantageous in the summer, while others are advantageous in the winter, with a usage file covering more months you can then compare the overall costs of different plans over longer period.

 Just make sure that the starting date and the ending date are in the same year.

-And don't forget to indicate the number of billing cycles using the `--billing_cycles` command line option.

 ### How can I find the PCIA vantage point?
 On your PDF SDGE bill, the vantage point year for your PCIA fee is indicated.